-- · Keep your toddler safe by child proofing your home. - · Learn about how to teach and discipline your child. - · Go outside and explore some leaves, rocks and bugs. - · Take your toddler to the park. - Play active games, like kicking a ball, wrestling or banging on some plastic bowls. - · Read a story or make up a funny story. - Get out some paints, crayons or playdough and create art together.
+- Keep your toddler safe by child proofing your home. - Learn about how to teach and guide your child in a positive way. - $\cdot\,$ Go outside and explore some leaves, rocks and bugs. - \cdot Take your toddler to the park. - Play active games, like kicking a ball or banging on some plastic bowls. - Read a story or make up a funny story. - Get out some paints, crayons or playdough and create art together. - When visiting other homes with your toddler, make sure they are child proofed.